ptipo/gaia/packages/configurator/README.md

 -   **Automatically derived config UI**

     The Haya configurator library is "headless" and doesn't provide any config UI.
-Since the model is UI-framework neutral, "heads" implemented in different frameworks and component libraries can be implemented.
+Since the model is UI-framework neutral, "heads" can be implemented in different frameworks and component libraries.
 See [`@hayadev/configurator-vue`](../configurator-vue/README.md) for an implementation in Vue + Element-Plus.

 -   **Flexibility**